 Everyone learns differently.
 Some people need more time, others need less.

 In beginners classes you will work cooperatively with training partners (with no resistance).
 You will first learn how to do things right before you have them tested.
-Resistance to your techniques is introduced gradually and only at the next level of classes.
-That's when you will learn to counter your partners resistance.
-Our process of learning things correctly before being tested, makes your learning more efficient and safer.
+Resistance to your techniques is introduced gradually and you will learn not to resist but to counter your partners resistance.

 Adult classes are one hour long (youth classes are 50 min.).